armbian/documentation/docs/getting-started/updating.md

 ---
 title: Keeping Armbian up to date
-description: "Update an Armbian system: APT for the base operating system, armbian-install for the boot loader, and how the firmware package freeze protects you."
+description: "Update an Armbian system: armbian-upgrade for the base operating system, armbian-install for the boot loader, and how the firmware package freeze protects you."
 ---
 # Keeping the system up to date